chemag/rdtest/README.md

 Notes:

 * replace the `includedir` variable in `/usr/local/lib64/pkgconfig/libvmaf.pc` with `includedir=${prefix}/include/libvmaf`, and then build `ffmpeg` from source.
-* if you decide to install it in a different place, use the `--vmaf-dir` CLI option to let `rdtest.sh` know about the location
+* if you decide to install it in a different place, use the `--vmaf-dir` CLI option to let `rdtest.py` know about the location

 Now build ffmpeg from the source with support for the library.